 Introduction

 Andrew practises principally in the areas of VAT, duties and indirect taxation, and in related private and public law.
-He also has wide experience in general civil/ chancery litigation, EU law, competition law, utilities regulation, professional negligence and public law.
+He also has wide experience in competition law, EU law, general civil/ chancery litigation, utilities regulation, professional negligence and public law.

 Chambers & Partners and Legal 500 currently rate him as a leading junior in VAT/indirect taxation.
-During his years in practice, he has also been recommended as a leading junior by Legal 500 in professional negligence and competition law.
+He has also been recommended as a leading junior by Legal 500 in competition law and professional negligence.

-Andrew acts in VAT, excise duties, customs duties and other indirect taxation cases in the First-tier Tribunal, Upper Tribunal, High Court, Court of Appeal, Supreme Court and Court of Justice of the European Union.
+Andrew acts in VAT, excise duties, customs duties and other indirect taxation cases at all levels, and has appeared regularly in the First-tier Tribunal, Upper Tribunal, High Court, Court of Appeal, Supreme Court and Court of Justice of the European Union.
 He has acted regularly for the Crown since 1996.
-In March 2010, Andrew was appointed Junior Counsel to the Crown (A Panel); in 2019 he was reappointed for a further 5 years.
-He has acted for HMRC in numerous high profile and test cases.
-Typically, he represents HMRC against a KC instructed by one of the Big 4 accountancy firms, in cases usually raising one or more principles of EU law (both general and VAT-specific).
-He also advises private clients on VAT and other indirect tax matters, almost all of which are resolved without recourse to the tribunal.
+He has acted for HMRC in numerous high profile and leading cases.
+He mainly appears against KCs instructed by the Big 4 accountancy firms.
+He also advises private clients on VAT and duties matters, almost all of which are successfully resolved before final hearing

-Chambers & Partners and Legal 500 rate him as a leading junior in VAT.
+Chambers & Partners and Legal 500 rate him as a leading junior in VAT/Indirect Tax.
+In 2020, he was shortlisted for “Tax Junior of the Year” by Chambers & Partners.

 Cases